Fuel Quality & Diesel Gelling

 Due to the viscosity levels and the chemical components of the liquids, water crystallizes faster than diesel.
-Having diesel fuel with a percentage of water held in it, makes it more prone to slowly start to solidify as temperatures drop.
-Each degree below 20°F, makes the fuel become thicker and ultimately becoming a solid gel, before it manages to reach the combustion chamber, clogging everything in it's path... filters, fuel lines and the entire fuel system.
-This is also referred to as Diesel Pour Point - the temperature below which the flow characteristics of the liquid are lost.
+Having diesel fuel with a percentage of water held inside, makes it prone to start to solidify as temperatures drop.
+Each degree below 20°F, makes the fuel become thicker and ultimately becoming a solid gel.
+Clogging everything in it's path... filters, fuel lines and the entire fuel system before it reaches the combustion chamber.
+Also referred to as Diesel Pour Point - the temperature below which the flow characteristics of the liquid are lost.

-Even when at temperatures not below 20°F, there's still also the risk of developing bacteria inside the fuel tank.
+Even when temperatures are not below 20°F, the risk of developing bacteria inside the fuel tank is still present.
 As these cultures grow and expand, a biofilm is developed that will increase the overall percentage of impurities and likelihood of problems.

-Such developments reduce the fuel quality and increase the likelihood of diesel gelling, making it less performant and more polluting for the environment.
+Such developments reduce the fuel quality and increase the likelihood of diesel gelling, making it less performant and more polluting .
 Mixed together with cold weather and we have the 'perfect storm' recipe for fuel filter disaster.

 How Do Fuel Filters Affect Diesel Gelling?